 Now, you might be asking, “There seems to be a lot of overlap between topic markers and subject markers.
 How do I know which one to use?”

-Like if you say that “The earrings are expensive,” you’re implying that something else isn’t expensive.
+If you say that “The earrings are expensive” with a topic marker, you’re implying that something else isn’t expensive.

 A subject marker doesn’t have these extra implications.

 When you say 귀걸이가 비싸다 (The earrings are expensive), you’re really just saying that and nothing else.
 You’re not alluding to something else being not expensive.
 This is the biggest difference between the two.